terra-money/docs/docs/dapps/tutorial/implementation.md

 # Writing the Contract

+::: tip
+You can find the complete contract [here](https://github.com/terra-project/my-terra-token).
+:::

 A smart contract can be considered an instance of a singleton object whose internal state is persisted on the blockchain.
 Users can trigger state changes through sending it JSON messages, and users can also query its state through sending a request formatted as a JSON message.
 These messages are different than Terra blockchain messages such as `MsgSend` and `MsgSwap`.

-::: warning NOTE
-Going forward, it is important to be aware of the distinction between native messages intended for inclusion within transactions, and messages that invoke smart contract functions.
-:::

 As a smart contract writer, your job is to define 3 functions that define your smart contract's interface: